 IntelliJ IDEA uses Xerces 2.11, an XML parser developed by Apache Software Foundation Group.

-- Press Alt+Enter.
+Press Alt+Enter.
 If there are multiple choices, select the desired namespace from the list.

 Depending on the file type, IntelliJ IDEA creates a namespace declaration, or a taglib:

-Configuring syntax highlighting
+Configure syntax highlighting

 You can configure XML-aware syntax highlighting according to your preferences and habits.

-In the Settings/Preferences dialog (Ctrl+Alt+S), go to .
+In the Settings dialog (Ctrl+Alt+S), go to .

-Select the color scheme, accept the highlighting settings inherited from defaults or customize them as described in Configuring Colors and Fonts.
+Select the color scheme, accept the highlighting settings inherited from the defaults or customize them as described in Colors and fonts.